 There are three types of molding methods that are used for custom rubber molding:

 This is the most common molding process for rubber parts.
 With injection molding, the rubber elastomer is filled into the injection unit.
-The material is then injected into the mold and then vulcanized and cured at a high pressure and temperature.
+The material is then injected into the mold and then vulcanized and cured at high pressure and temperature.
 It is one of the best methods for highly intricate parts as it ensures high accuracy and precision.
-This method is best for high volume parts produced at high speed.
+This method is best for high-volume parts produced at high speed.

 The process of compression molding begins with the charge placed into the mold.
-The charge is then compressed at high pressure to fit into the molds shape.
+The charge is then compressed at high pressure to fit into the mold's shape.
 Once the part is in the mold, it is vulcanized and cured.
 This method has a lengthier production time due to the additional work of removing flash from cured parts.
 Compression molding is typically used for low volume production and prototyping.

 Transfer molding is another method for custom rubber part molding.
 It begins with the charge placed in the molding part.
 The charge is then heated and plunged through the sprue into the mold cavity.
-Once it is in the mold cavity it is cured and vulcanized at a high pressure and temperature.
-This method is most used for prototyping and low volume production.
+Once it is in the mold cavity it is cured and vulcanized at high pressure and temperature.
+This method is mostly used for prototyping and low volume production.

-For high quality custom rubber part molding services, contact RPM Industrial Rubber Parts.
-Our team at RPM is dedicated to providing high quality standard and custom rubber parts with excellent customer service.
+For high-quality custom rubber part molding services, contact RPM Industrial Rubber Parts.
+Our team at RPM is dedicated to providing high-quality standard and custom rubber parts with excellent customer service.
 Some of the standard parts that we provide include:

 At RPM Industrial Rubber Parts, we make it our top priority to find the exact part that you need.
 If we can’t find it, we’ll make it for you.
 With our custom molded rubber part service, you will work with our team of designers and engineers to turn your idea into reality.